 If you would have told me one year ago that I was going to be a homeowner by now, I would have rolled my eyes and told you to stop putting pressure on me.
 I’m doing just fine the way things are, thank you!

-But then, I started diving in to the personal finance blogging community and quickly learned from blogs like this one that your money is pretty useless sitting in a standard savings account.
+But then, I started diving into the personal finance blogging community and quickly learned from blogs like this one that your money is pretty useless sitting in a standard savings account.
 I also learned how renting a home can be a waste of money if you’re financially ready to buy.
 So I grabbed a handy myFICO calculator and crunched the numbers.
 And then my head exploded.
-Not only could I afford a home, I could afford a pretty decent home.
+Not only could I afford a home, but I could also afford a pretty decent home.
 Who woulda thought?
 I sure didn’t.

-Flash forward 6 months and I’m the proud owner of my first little desert bungalow, fully-loaded with years of home repair and improvement projects.
+Flash forward 6 months and I’m the proud owner of my first little desert bungalow, fully loaded with years of home repair and improvement projects.
 Here’s what I learned in the process:

 1. You can’t rush a house

 I mean this in two ways.
 First of all, the home buying process is long.
 I was lucky enough to have a lender willing to do a 30-day close.
-That means only 30 days passes from the time you make an offer to the time you have the keys.
+That means only 30 days pass from the time you make an offer to the time you have the keys.
 This led to a scramble of gathering paperwork and signatures (see #5).

 I was unlucky enough to have sellers that were completely unprepared to sell a home.
 Plus, there were three of them.
 And they hated each other.
 To make a long story short, our close date got pushed back 4 times, we had to have the sellers pay to extend our interest rate offer and we were constantly living the reality of “hurry up and wait”.
 It ended up being a 60-day close.
 So what can you learn from this?
 Don’t expect things to go smoothly.
 It will just stress you out in the long run.
 Keep calm and take hiccups as they come.
 You’re going to have the house for, presumably, many years, so you can wait a few extra weeks to seal the deal.